AXErunners/docs/introduction/information.rst

   times can remain consistent despite fluctuations in hashpower.
 However it doesn't suffer from the time-warp exploit.

-Darkcoin
-  Axe was initially launched as XCoin and then rebranded to Darkcoin and finally Axe.

 Axe
-  Originally launched as Xcoin and later renamed to Darkcoin, the currency was later renamed "Axe" to avoid association with the darknet markets.
-Axe is a portmanteau of "Digital Cash."
-Axe is an open source peer-to- peer cryptocurrency that solves many of Bitcoin's problems.
+  AXE is a decentralized X11-based cryptocurrency.
+The foundation of AXE network is hybrid PoW/PoSe system.
+First-tier nodes provide hash power to move data and secure the blockchain, while the second tier of full nodes adds extra privacy and increases network performance.
   Axe's features include PrivateSend, InstantSend,  Decentralized Governance by Blockchain (DGBB), a 2nd tier network  (referred to as the masternode network).
-See the :ref:`Features
-  <features>` page for a full list of Axe's features.
+  See the :ref:`Features <features>` page for a full list of Axe's features.

-AxeDrive
-  Axe network data storage backend service used by masternodes for off-chain data relating to Evolution.
-AxeDrive implements `IPFS
-  <https://ipfs.io>`_, a type of distributed file storage system.

 Axe Client
   Axe clients are software programs used to interface with the Axe